OpenSrcCM/CM-Plan-Site/README.md

 :notebook: ***NOTES***:

-1. All above Prerequisites can be install on Windows or Mac workstations.
+1. All above Prerequisites can be installed on Windows or Mac workstations.
 2. The following commands assume these prerequisites have been fully executed.

 * Using the git command-line window, prepare to your workstation with the following commands from your home directory: